VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 # Streaming aggregation

 [vmagent](https://docs.victoriametrics.com/vmagent.html) and [single-node VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html)
-can aggregate incoming [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples) in streaming mode by time and by labels before data is written to remote storage.
+can aggregate incoming [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples) in streaming mode by time and by labels before data is written to remote storage
+(or local storage for single-node VictoriaMetrics).
 The aggregation is applied to all the metrics received via any [supported data ingestion protocol](https://docs.victoriametrics.com/#how-to-import-time-series-data) and/or scraped from [Prometheus-compatible targets](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter) after applying all the configured [relabeling stages](https://docs.victoriametrics.com/vmagent.html#relabeling).